 She liked to test me on my schoolwork, but she would get frustrated by my slow responses.
 If she asked, "what's ten plus six?"
 I would start counting, "one... two... three" and get to ten, then count six more.
 She hated when I got them right though, so after ten plus six and five plus seven next came, "what's 70 plus 64?"
 I started, "One.." and my parents shouted simultaneously "NO!"

 When I started playing bridge, I was mystified by the ability of experts to count every single card.
-My dad gave me the same advice, “You don’t have to count every card.
+My dad gave me some advice, “You don’t have to count every card.
 You can know where they are to start."

-You listen to the opponents have an uncontested auction:
+You listen to the opponents have an uncontested auction as follows:

 Partner leads the 10 and dummy plays low.